arsenal9971/LightFields.jl/presentations/JuliaCon2018/Presentation/notes.md

     - We then inpaint using shearlets with Shearlab.jl and julia.
     - Once we have the inpainted EPIs we used the Hough Line Transform to detect the lines at the EPI and then compute the depth map using the corresponding line slopes.

+- The library LightFields.jl provide functions that do each of this steps, one can go to the github repository and check also the examples.

 - I used julia for everything but the computer vision tasks (corner detection, point tracking and line detection), for which I used the python api of OpenCV, since I could not make this work with the julia OpenCV api.

-## Slide 16: Physical Acquisition Setup

-- We used the data set provided by Disney Research Center at Zurich, that has 101 rectified pictures.
-We use 7th of the total views in order to have sub-Nyquist sampling rate.

 - Those are the technical details of the camera, given by the data provider.

-## Slide 17: Used Data Set, Church
+## Slide 13: Used Data Set, Church

 - The data set consists of pictures of a church in Zurich, this are the first and the last image of the sequence.

-## Slide 18: Point Tracking Results
+## Slide 14: Point Tracking Results

 - Using the Shi-Tomasi algorithm we found 336 strong corners, and using the Lucas-Kanade algorithm we track them along the scenes.
 (Show the leaved traces).

-## Slide 19:  Particular EPI Example
+## Slide 15:  Particular EPI Example

 - Show the example of an EPI, with the horizontal strip of points in the EPI, corresponding to different features.
 Show the continuous EPIs that uses all the views, and the sparse that we used, that uses a 7th of views.

-## Slide 20: Results on EPIs inpainting
+## Slide 16: Results on EPIs inpainting

+- Show the example of the inpainted EPI.

+## Slide 17: Results on the line detection and depth map estimation

+- We used the Hough line detector to compute the depth map for each point using the provided equation.

+- Show the correspoinding depth map.

+## Slide 18: Open Hardware implementation

+- Show the picture and the hardware.
+Mention that the camera is not working.
+Also mention that the Memory of the Raspberry PIs is not sufficient to compute the shearlet system but it is possible to compute the corresponding transform

+## Slide 19: Future work

+- The next step is to have a more stable version on the Raspberry pi, and also do Light Field rendering that uses the depth map to render a 3D graphic version of the scene.

+## Slide 20: Thanks

+- Any questions